-There has been a history of two issues with ceramic hips: catastrophic shattering and squeaking.
-Shattering was more of an issue in the 1980′s and 1990′s but the product has been substantially improved since then, essentially eradicating the shattering problem.
+There was a history of two issues with ceramic hips: catastrophic shattering and squeaking.
+Shattering was more of an issue in the 1980’s and 1990’s but the product has been substantially improved since then, essentially eradicating the shattering problem.
 Squeaking, however, remains a bit of a problem for a few patients.
 Often the noises abate over time but sometimes they don’t.
 If the squeaking is intolerable, a revision may be necessary.

 Ceramic is the hardest implant material used in the body, and has the lowest wear rate of all, to almost immeasurable amounts (1000 times less than Metal-on-polyethylene, about 0.0001 millimeters each year).
 Consequently, there is usually no inflammation or bone loss, nor systemic distribution of wear products in the body.
 New ceramics offer improved strength and more versatile sizing options.

 Ceramic-on-UHMWPE (Ultra High Molecular Weight PolyEthylene) is a good combination of two very reliable materials.
 Ceramic heads are harder than metal and are the most scratch-resistant implant material.
 The hard, ultra-smooth surface can greatly reduce the wear rate on the polyethylene bearing.
 The potential wear rate for this type of implant is less than Metal-on-Polyethylene.